-Three of the cranes depicted on this screen are the white-naped crane, which migrates yearly to its wintering grounds in Southern Japan.
-Alongside them is the red-crowned, or Japanese, crane which is said to live for 1,000 years.
+One of the cranes depicted on this screen is the white-naped crane, which migrates yearly to its wintering grounds in Southern Japan.
+Alongside it are three red-crowned, or Japanese, cranes which are said to live for 1,000 years.